-Julie has an intense passion for helping people, and for her profession.
-Determined to put Occupational Therapy on the map, Julie is an avid writer and blogger, speaker and lecturer about the many ways that Occupational Therapists can help persons with disabilities to live more functional, productive and fulfilled lives.
+Julie has an intense passion for helping people, and for the profession of Occupational Therapy (OT).
+Determined to put OT on the map, Julie is an avid writer and blogger, speaker and lecturer about the many ways that Occupational Therapists can help persons with disabilities to live more functional, productive and fulfilled lives.
 After working in the insurance sector as a clinician for 20 years, Julie and her business partner recently merged (2019) their practice with the largest rehabilitation company in Ontario and currently works as the Executive Director of Program Design and Practice Innovation for FunctionAbility.
 She continues to mentor and train therapists working in the sector while also remaining involved with McMaster University in roles such as tutor, guest lecturer, and clinical preceptor for the occupational therapy program.
-While Julie’s main clinical passions are helping people who have sustained spinal cord injury and amputations, she also has significant experience in housing, brain injury, chronic pain, and helping people overcome psychological barriers to recovery.
+While Julie’s main clinical passions are helping people who have sustained spinal cord injury and amputations, she also has significant experience in accessible housing, brain injury, chronic pain, and helping people overcome psychological barriers to recovery.
 She has received awards for her efforts, including Innovative Clinician of the Year (2016) and Preceptor of the Year (2016) from the Canadian Association of Occupational Therapists.

 While Julie always wanted to become a geriatric physician, she found occupational therapy on her path to medicine, and knew the profession was a perfect fit.
-Obtaining her Bachelor of Science degree (Health Studies and Gerontology) from the University of Waterloo, then a degree in Health Science (Occupational Therapy) from McMaster University, and finally a Masters of Business Administration from Wilfrid Laurier University, and recently becoming a Chartered Director (DeGroote School of Business), Julie is a life-long learner and enjoys the intellectual challenge that comes from courses and continuing education.
+Obtaining her Bachelor of Science degree (Health Studies and Gerontology) from the University of Waterloo, then a degree in Health Science (Occupational Therapy) from McMaster University, Masters of Business Administration from Wilfrid Laurier University, and recently becoming a Chartered Director (DeGroote School of Business), Julie is a life-long learner and enjoys the intellectual challenge that comes from courses and continuing education.